Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 │  ───────────────────────                                                │
 │  The trained model exists.                                            │
-│  Weights encode compressed representations of data patterns.         │ │  This is STORED ACTION — potential, not kinetic.                     │ │  Like wood waiting to burn.                                           │ │  The weights could sit on disk for years.                            │ │                                                                         │
+│  Weights encode compressed representations of data patterns.         │ │  This is STORED ACTION, potential, not kinetic.                      │ │  Like wood waiting to burn.                                           │ │  The weights could sit on disk for years.                            │ │                                                                         │